-Emails that do not contain official government information are recommended to be marked with an UNOFFICIAL protective marking to clearly indicate the email is of a personal nature.
+Emails that do not contain official government information should be marked with an UNOFFICIAL protective marking to clearly indicate the email is of a personal nature.

-Control: 0852; Revision: 1; Updated: Nov-10; Applicability: G, P, C, S, TS; Compliance: should not; Authority: AA Where an email is of a personal nature and does not contain government information, protective markings for official information should not be used.
+Control: 0852; Revision: 1; Updated: Nov-10; Applicability: UD, P, C, S, TS; Compliance: should not; Authority: AA Where an email is of a personal nature and does not contain government information, protective markings for official information should not be used.